killermann/samuel-killermann-curriculum-vitae/content/about/index.md

 kind: "page"
 ---

-Let's be honest: about pages are pretty bleh.
-For a more fun idea, check out the ["now" page](../now/) on this site.
+Let's be honest: "About" pages are pretty bleh.
+For a more fun idea, check out the ["Now" page](../now/) on this site.

 Okay, now that I've gotten that off my chest &mdash; Hi!
 I'm Sam, and I wear a lot of hats.
-If you've poked around this site, specifically the [work page](../work/), you've likely already figured that out.
+If you've poked around this site, specifically the [work list](../work/), you've likely already figured that out.

 <!--
 If you're curious about this Site itself -- how to navigate it, how I made it, etc. -- check out TK